yen0818/forwardSchoolAssignment1/README.md

 4. git push -u origin main

 For the SSH, I will need to
-1. open up cmd prompt as Admin and generate ssh key by command *ssh-keygen -t rsa*.
+1. open up cmd prompt as Admin and generate ssh key by command
+''' sh
+ssh-keygen -t rsa
+'''

 2. Enter passphrase
 3. Copy the ssh public key to github setting.